Chris Waddle: Media career

 In 1987, Waddle recorded the song "Diamond Lights" in a duet with Spurs and England teammate Glenn Hoddle.
 The song reached number 12 in the UK Singles Chart in May of that year and the pair appeared on Top Of The Pops.
 Whilst at Marseille he joined teammate Basile Boli in recording a song entitled We've Got a Feeling.

 Despite spending the 1997–98 season as a manager, Waddle never returned to the coaching side of the game following his retirement and became a TV football pundit, commentator and sports newspaper writer.
 He previously worked for Setanta Sports and ESPN, he currently works as an analyst for BBC Radio Five Live's Premier League football coverage.

 Waddle appeared on BBC Radio 5 Live as a summariser at Premier League matches and also writes a column in The Sun newspaper.
 Waddle signed a deal with Setanta Sports to commentate on all England away matches in 2008–09.
 Waddle then went on to co-commentate for ESPN's English Premier League football coverage and is a pundit on Showsports Arabia, covering the English Premier League, from the studio in Dubai, UAE.

 In 2003, Thierry Henry named Waddle in his all-time Dream Team Line up.
 Following England's heavy defeat to Germany in the second round of the 2010 FIFA World Cup, Waddle criticised the English Football Association, claiming: "The FA sit on their backsides and do nothing tournament after tournament after tournament.
 Why don't they listen?
 Why don't they look at other countries and ask 'how do they keep producing talent?'
 We coach talent out of players ...
 We lack so many ideas and it is so frustrating.
 The amount of money in our league is frightening and all we do is waste it on rubbish ideas ...
 We kid ourselves thinking we have a chance if we keep the tempo up.
 We can only play one way and it is poor.
 You can't go on playing football and hoping to win trophies playing a hundred miles an hour and putting teams under pressure for 90 minutes.
 You've got to be able to play slow, slow, quick and we can't do it."

 In 2019 Waddle featured in the first season of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting get a squad of former England international footballers back fit and healthy for a game against Germany legends.

 Personal life

-Waddle has one daughter, Brooke, a son, Jack and a son from a previous marriage, Jaylen.
+Waddle has one daughter, Brooke, a son called Jack.
 On 29 April 2012, Jack was given a one-year first-team contract at Chesterfield.

 His cousin, Alan Waddle, played league football for Halifax Town, Liverpool, Leicester City, Swansea City, Newport County, Mansfield Town, Hartlepool United and Peterborough United.

 In 2005, he was arrested following claims he was involved in a brawl in a pub in Dore, Sheffield.
 No charges were brought due to lack of evidence.